aleMessoMale/sample-routing/readme.md

 ```

 Follows the relevant information put in the **MDC Context** (also automatically obtained by LogBack itself):
-- serviceName: the name of the webapp, in this case *rest-integration-sample*
+- application: the name of the webapp, in this case *rest-integration-sample*
-- operation: the name of the called rest operation.
+- service: the name of the called rest service.
 - channel: the channel associated to the executing call.
 - version: the version associated to the executing call.
 The only supported version is v1.
 - remoteHost: the IP Address of the caller.